huggingface/hub-docs/docs/hub/model-card-annotated.md

 ## Recommendations

-**Section Overview:** This section provides information on warnings and potential mitigations.

 {{ bias_recommendations | default("Users (both direct and downstream) should be made aware of the risks, biases and limitations of the model.
 More information needed for further recommendations.", true)}}